gklyne/I-D/app/app.md

 --- abstract

-This Internet-Draft proposes the `app` URI scheme for the Archive and Packaging Protocol.
+This Internet-Draft proposes the
+Archive and Packaging Pointer system with the URI scheme `app`.

 app URIs can be used to consume or reference hypermedia resources bundled inside a file archive or a mobile